lukewaring/js_toy_tale-nyc-web-102819/README.md

 ## STEP 4: Add a new toy!

-* When a user clicks on the add new toy button - a POST request is sent to http://localhost:3000/toys and the new toy is added to Andy's Toy Collection.
+* When a user clicks on the create new toy button - a POST request is sent to http://localhost:3000/toys and the new toy is added to Andy's Toy Collection.
 * The toy should conditionally render to the page.
 * In order to send a POST request via Fetch, give the Fetch a second argument of an object.
 This object should specify the method as `POST` and also provide the appropriate headers and the JSONified data for the request.
 If your request isn't working, make sure your header and keys match the documentation.